SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Self-Supervised Data Curation for Large-Scale Imitation Learning

 \subsection{Suboptimal Transition Removal via Progress Estimation}

 Human demonstrations often contain both proficient and suboptimal segments in the same trajectory with no explicit signals.
 Manually labeling suboptimal segments is labor-intensive and not scalable.
 We propose a self-supervised approach to detect suboptimal behaviors based on the intuition that \textit{progress toward task completion should increase steadily over time}.
-By training a model to predict task progress between pairs of observations, we learn a proxy for how much progress the agent makes over a given interval.
-If the predicted progress for a segment is unexpectedly lower than expected progress, it can serve as a signal of suboptimality.
+As we don’t have ground-truth progress labels, we use the ground truth time elapsed between two observations as a stand-in for the task progress.
+We train a lightweight model to predict this progress from pairs of states.
+At test time, if the predicted progress for a segment is unexpectedly lower than expected progress, it can serve as a signal of suboptimality.
 This allows us to automatically identify and filter out segments that deviate from making progress, without requiring any manual annotations.

-\textbf{Defining Suboptimality with Task Progress.} Inspired by temporal distance classification in self-supervised representation learning \citep{aytar2018playing}, we evaluate action quality by estimating the extent of task progress between two timesteps, $i$ and $i+T$.
-Specifically, we define a progress function $f:S_{i,i+T}\rightarrow T_p$, which inputs a sub-trajectory $S_{i,i+T}$ from timestep $i$ to $i+T$, and predicts the progress $T_p$ made over the sub-trajectory $S_{i,i+T}$ towards completion. \textit{Intuitively, $T_p$ measures the temporal distance that the robot has moved the task forward over the sub‑trajectory $S_{i,i+T}$, measured in seconds.} We then compare this predicted progress $T_p$ to the actual elapsed time $T$.
-If the predicted progress is significantly lower than the elapsed time, this means the robot is behind schedule (i.e., progressing more slowly than expected), meaning that the sub-trajectory is suboptimal.
-The suboptimality score for the sub-trajectory $S_{i,i+T}$ is defined as $V_{i,i+T}=T-T_p$.
+\textbf{Defining Suboptimality with Task Progress.} Inspired by temporal distance classification in self-supervised representation learning \citep{aytar2018playing}, we evaluate action quality by estimating the task progress between two timesteps.
+If the predicted progress is significantly lower than the elapsed time, this means the robot is behind schedule (i.e., progressing less than expected), meaning that the sub-trajectory is suboptimal.
+Specifically, we define a progress function $f:S_{i:i+T}\rightarrow T_p$, which inputs a sub-trajectory $S_{i:i+T}$ from timestep $i$ to $i+T$, and predicts the progress $T_p$ made over the sub-trajectory $S_{i:i+T}$ towards completion. \textit{$T_p$ measures the temporal distance that the robot has moved the task forward over the sub‑trajectory $S_{i:i+T}$, measured in seconds.} We then compare this predicted progress $T_p$ to the actual elapsed time $T$.
+The suboptimality score for the sub-trajectory $S_{i:i+T}$ is defined as $V_{i:i+T}=T-T_p$. \textbf{Assigning Suboptimal Scores to Individual Samples.} Our goal is to assign a suboptimality score to each individual transition, enabling fine-grained data filtering.
+While our scores are initially predicted at the sub-trajectory level, we want each transition’s score to include 3 factors: (1) Progress predicted from each sub-trajectory that current transition belongs to, (2) Future suboptimality with reducing impact over time, so that the current transition score accounts for suboptimal scenarios it leads to, (3) The overall quality of the entire trajectory that the transition belongs to.
+This enables a transition’s score to reflect both its local impact and the global quality of the whole trajectory.